-- A. is 21 years of age and older who meets the HSD criteria for serious mental illness (SMI); or - B. is under 21 years of age who meets the HSD criteria for serious emotional disturbance (SED).
-[8.310.10.12 NMAC N, 04/01/16; A, 05/01/2018] - 8.310.10.13 COVERED SERVICES: Health home services through CareLink NM are coordinated with the eligible recipient and his or her family and a CareLink NM provider agency as appropriate.
+C. meets the criteria for substance use disorder (SUD).

+[8.310.10.12 NMAC - N, 4/1/2016; A, 5/1/2018; A, xx/xx/xxxx]

+8.310.10.13 COVERED SERVICES: Health home services through CareLink NM are coordinated with the eligible recipient and his or her family and a CareLink NM provider agency as appropriate.
 CareLink NM services identify available community-based resources and actively manage appropriate referrals and access to care, engagement with other community and social supports, and follow-up post engagement.
 Common linkages include continuation of the eligible recipient's MAP category of eligibility, and his or her other disability benefits, housing assistance, legal services, educational and employment supports, and other personal needs consistent with his or her recovery goals and CareLink NM care plan.
 CareLink NM staff make and follow-up on referrals to community services, link an eligible recipient with natural supports, and assure that these connections are solid and effective.
 Services are linked as appropriate and feasible by health information technology.
-CareLink NM services are comprised of six unique categories (and further defined in the CareLink NM policy manual): - A. comprehensive care management; - B. care coordination; - C. health promotion; - D. comprehensive transitional care; - E. individual and family support services; and - F. referrals for the eligible recipient to community and social support services.
-[8.310.10.13 NMAC N, 04/01/16; A, 05/01/2018]
+CareLink NM services are comprised of six unique categories (and further defined in the CareLink NM policy manual):

+- A. comprehensive care management;

+- B. care coordination;

+- C. health promotion;

+- D. comprehensive transitional care;

+E. individual and family support services; and

+F. referrals for the eligible recipient to community and social support services.

+[8.310.10.13 NMAC - N, 4/1/2016; A, 5/1/2018]